 As your 13-month-old becomes more and more upwardly mobile, you might notice rolls of pudge start disappearing from arms and legs and weight gain slowing down.

-Here are some milestones your 13-month-old may have hit or may be working on:
+Here are some of the 13-month-old milestones your child may have hit or may be working on:

-Your 13-month-old is getting better at communicating to you without having to cry.
-She's probably not doing that all the time but many times, she finds ways to get her point across—for example, by pointing to what she wants on the kitchen counter.
+- Your 13-month-old is getting better at communicating without having to cry.
+They’re probably not doing that all the time, but many times, they find ways to get their point across—for example, by pointing to what they want on the kitchen counter.

 Does it seem like your sweet little baby has morphed into a difficult creature?
 Well, that's one of the challenges of toddlerhood.
 Difficult behavior can be frustrating for you but can be resolved with a little know-how and tons of patience.
 These articles can help you deal with a few common 13-month-old behaviors:

 Do 13-month-olds throw tantrums?
 Sorry, but yes.
 Tantrums are one of the less enjoyable 13-month-old milestones you’ll come to face.
 Tantrums are pretty common starting at about the 12-month mark.
 Your toddler may not be able to adequately communicate what they want or how they feel, and that’s frustrating for them.
 These behavioral outbursts can get even more intense when your little one is hungry, tired or sick.
 Deep breath; it’s best to keep your cool in the heat of a 13-month tantrum.
 Start practicing your response to a toddler’s tantruming because these fits will likely stick around for a bit.
 Try not to yell, point your finger, laugh or get upset; these reactions might actually encourage these behaviors.
 It’s always best to praise good behaviors; positive reinforcement tends to be more effective.